Skip to Content

 Home > Patients & Visitors > Health Library > High-Potassium Foods

-Potassium is a mineral in your cells that helps your nerves and muscles work right.
+Potassium is a mineral in your cells.
+It helps your nerves and muscles work as they should.
 The right balance of potassium also keeps your heart beating at a steady rate.

 A potassium level that is too high or too low can be dangerous.
 If your levels are high or low, you may need to change the way you eat.